It's all in the filtering...

 For an article describing what is meant by a "common-mode" signal, read here: http://en.wikipedia.org/wiki/Common-mode_signal

 Finally, at the power line we have capacitors Ca and Cb and these not only help reinforce the "common mode-ness" and the effects of the bifilar inductor, but shunt the remaining small amount of RF from the switcher to the metal box containing the switching power supply so that it does not escape on the power line.
 Typically the values of Cc and Cd are in the range of 0.01uF to 1 uF and the higher the capacitance, the better - but at the cost of the component itself (larger capacitors are more expensive) and the fact that as you increase the capacitance, it will draw more and more current from the AC power line on its own due to capacitive reactance.
-(This leakage current will not generate heat since it is very reactive - but that's another discussion altogether!)
+(This leakage current will not generate heat since it is very reactive - but that's another discussion altogether.)

 The values of Ca and Cb can vary, but it's common to find anything from 0.001uF to 0.47uF, but some safety laws limit the values owing to the fact that at this midpoint (ground) there will be approximately 1/2 the AC mains voltage (with respect to either side of the AC mains) should the ground be disconnected: The value of these capacitors and their reactance will dictate how much of a shock hazard this might present should accidental contact occur.
 These capacitors must also be appropriately safety-rated since failure could put the full mains voltage on the safety ground and pose a lethal shock or fire hazard.
-Typically, these capacitors are blue and have imprinted on them their specific AC rated voltages as well as symbols indicating the various safety and regulatory bodies by which their use is approved.
+Typically, these capacitors are blue and have imprinted on them their specific AC rated voltages and have an "X2" marking on them as well as having symbols indicating the various safety and regulatory bodies by which their use is approved.

 The inductors are the most expensive components in this filter since they use fairly heavy copper wire for to handle the multi-hundred watt load as well as fairly pricey ferrite material.
-They are fairly large and heavy so it is not too surprising to find an off-brand or counterfeit power supply where all of these filtering components (inductors and capacitors alike!) are omitted to cut costs: Such power supplies radiate lots of noise and do not meet regulatory (or even safety) requirements in most countries!
+They are fairly large and heavy so it is not too surprising to find an off-brand or counterfeit power supply where all of these filtering components (inductors and capacitors alike) are omitted to cut costs: Such power supplies radiate lots of noise and do not meet regulatory (or even safety) requirements in most countries!

 DC output filtering: